A-Star100/srb2-mods/Character Packs/VCL_AbilityPack/README.md

 - **Char.
 Swap:** Just like in [BuddyEx](https://mb.srb2.org/threads/buddyex.30566/), use Weapon Next. or Weapon Prev. to swap between heroes in a flashy fashion!

-- **Dummy:** The new guy, Dummy, serves as a copy of Sonic, and can be used to cruise around while **not** at the speed of sound until you want to switch to another character! (don't worry, you can switch back to the dummy if you wanna)
+- **Dummy:** The new guy, Dummy, serves as a copy of Sonic.
+His purpose, is well, techinical difficulties (literally).
+But adding him as a feature is a unique perk for many reasons!
+But first and foremost, you can prank your friends with this seemingly mysterious character.

 _________